luisacicolini/luisacicolini.github.io/src/pages/posts/bigproof-25.md

 ## Kevin Buzzard - Formalizing Fermat: How it's going

-- if you prove things at the right level of generality proofs are better!
+a very important lesson about proofs: **if you prove things at the right level of generality proofs are better!**

 ## Mario Carneiro - Metatheory in Lean